vuestorefront/vue-storefront/docs/guide/basics/contributing.md

 ## New features

-If you are making any new feature make sure it's adjusted to our new, modular approach.
+If you are making any new feature, make sure it's adjusted to our new, modular approach.
 Read more [here](../modules/introduction.md)